 The camera takes a microSD, not supplied.
 I happened to have a couple floating about.

-I like this camera and I think it will do well in my car, but for general use in terms of value for money, my much larger Alfawise camera previously blogged about is better if ultra wide angle isn’t important to you.
+For general use in terms of value for money, my much larger Alfawise camera previously blogged about is better if ultra wide angle isn’t important.